Updated: Mar 8

 Self-confidence is a lifelong focus.

 If you are learning, developing, and taking risks, your confidence will always be ebbing along with you and your changes.
-There’s a world around us and it’s always throwing us a new curve ball; in business, this could be the new owner, new boss, new transformation project, new strategies, new business objectives, or new team.
+There’s a world around us and it’s always throwing us a new curve ball; in business, this could be the new owner, new boss, new transformation project, new strategies, new business objectives, new team, or pandemic.

-Our worlds will consistently challenge our state of confidence.
+Our world will consistently challenge our state of confidence.

 What’s the recurring theme in all of this?